bodhi/bodhi.github.com/drafts/tennent.markdown

 ## An Example

-To demonstrate a violation of the principle, Tennent points to PASCAL's <q markdown="1">`var` parameter mechanism</q>:
+To demonstrate a violation of the principle, Tennent points to PASCAL's `var`:

 > There is no definition mechanism that is the exact analog of the
 > `var` parameter mechanism.

-<aside markdown="1">PASCAL has a mechanism whereby a *variable* can be passed to a
-function, rather than the variable's *value*.
-This is similar to passing a pointer to a variable in C, but without needing to remember to dereference the variable.</aside>

-To explore this, let's start with a simple PASCAL procedure
+PASCAL's `var` is a mechanism whereby a *variable* can be passed to a function, rather than the variable's *value*.
+This is similar to passing a pointer to a variable in C, but without needing to remember to dereference the variable.
+To explore, let's start with a simple PASCAL procedure

 {% highlight pascal %}
 procedure inc(var i : integer);